 CVE-2026-24206

-NVIDIA Triton Inference Server is susceptible to an authentication bypass vulnerability, potentially allowing unauthorized access to the system.
+NVIDIA Triton Inference Server contains an authentication bypass vulnerability that allows unauthenticated attackers to potentially gain unauthorized access to the server.

 Executive summary

-An authentication bypass vulnerability in NVIDIA Triton Inference Server could permit unauthorized users to gain access to protected system functions.
+An authentication bypass vulnerability in NVIDIA Triton Inference Server permits unauthenticated remote attackers to circumvent security controls, risking unauthorized system access.

 Vulnerability